JSNA Demography

 The income subdomains for children and older people suggest:

-- IDACI ranks eight areas in Hampshire in the most deprived decile nationally, six of these are in Havant
+- IDACI ranks 14 areas in Hampshire in the most deprived decile nationally, nine of these are in Havant and 4 are in Gosport

-- IDAOPI ranks 14 areas in Hampshire in the most deprived decile nationally, 12 of these are in Rushmoor
+- IDAOPI ranks 19 areas in Hampshire in the most deprived decile nationally, ten of these are in Rushmoor and four are in Havant

 Protected characteristics